 This is our data protection and privacy centre that contains all the information you need on what we do with your data.
-To avoid unnecessary duplication (and the risks of duplicate documents getting out of synchronisation), some of these policies apply to services sold from other websites (e.g. getwpo.com, getkeyy.com, easyupdatesmanager.com, metaslider.com).
+To avoid unnecessary duplication (and the risks of duplicate documents getting out of synchronisation), some of these policies apply to services sold from other websites (e.g. getwpo.com, easyupdatesmanager.com).
 When so, that is indicated on that website, which links to here.
+(N.B.
+We no longer own or are involved in Keyy (getkeyy.com) or MetaSlider (metaslider.com) – these plugins were sold to other companies, and you should consult their websites for their policies).

 How we collect and process your data